Flares and fireworks at a crime scene: How the chaos in Dublin began

 Irish capital rocked by violence, arson and looting after heated demonstration in response to school stabbing evolves into clashes with police

+Violence erupts in Dublin after children seriously injured in suspected city centre stabbing

-The riots that broke out across Dublin city centre on Thursday evening appear to have begun as a heated demonstration at the scene of a tragic incident that took place earlier in the day, Irish police have said.
+Violent riots that broke out across Dublin city centre on Thursday evening flared after a knife attack on children and their care assistant outside a school earlier in the day.

-Three young children and an adult woman and man were all injured in a knife attack outside the Irish-medium primary school Gaelscoil Cholaiste Mhuire on Parnell Square East at approximately 1.30pm on Thursday lunchtime, an incident that immediately made headlines.
+Three young children and an adult woman and man were all injured in the stabbings outside the Irish-medium primary school Gaelscoil Cholaiste Mhuire on Parnell Square East at approximately 1.30pm, an incident that immediately made headlines.

-Two girls hurt in the attack are currently receiving treatment for serious injuries while a five-year-old boy has already been discharged from hospital.
-Both adults remain in care and are being treated for serious wounds.
+Garda (Irish police) said on Saturday that they are continuing to investigate the knife attack, which left a five-year-old girl in a critical condition and still fighting for her life in hospital on Saturday.

+A second girl, aged 6, continues to receive medical treatment for less serious injuries in CHI Crumlin.
+A boy, aged 5, was discharged from CHI Crumlin yesterday evening.

+Witness Siobhan Kearney described what she saw at the scene on Parnell Square East as “absolutely bedlam”, telling RTE she watched people disarm a man whom she said had a knife.

-Eyewitness Siobhan Kearney told the broadcaster RTE: “I looked across the road and I see the man and the stabbing motion with a load of children so I flew across the road.
+“I looked across the road and I see the man and the stabbing motion with a load of children so I flew across the road,” she said.

 “The man was after stabbing two children as far as I could make out, and we got the children up to the left with the women that were there, and the teachers I presume.